-¶3-To examine all applicants for license as ministers, local or otherwise, and deaconesses in matters of doctrine, practice, personal religious experience, ministerial call, evidence thereof, and as to whether any objections might arise from the circumstances of the candidate's personal, family, and business life.
-To report the result of the same to the annual conference at the time the candidate's character is under consideration (Section 72, ¶8).
+¶2-To examine all candidates for license as local preachers, ministers, or deaconesses, as to their proficiency in reading, writing, and spelling.
+To examine them in matters of doctrine, practice, and personal religious experience, ministerial call, evidence thereof, and as to whether any objections might arise from the circumstances of the candidate's personal, family, and business life.
+To report the result of the same to the District Assembly at the time the candidate's character is under consideration (Section 77, ¶8).

-¶4-To examine applicants for renewal of license as ministers, local or otherwise, or deaconesses, pass on them as to their religious experience and personal life, and to report the result of the same to the annual conference at the time the candidate's character is under consideration (Sections 137; 72, ¶9).
+¶3-To examine candidates for renewal of license as ministers or deaconesses, or for ordination, pass on them as to their religious experience and personal life, and to report the result of the same to the District Assembly at the time the candidate's character is under consideration (Sections 127, ¶6; 77, ¶9).

-¶5-Each examining committee or board in each district is authorized to examine each minister, ordained or licensed, on questions of character, doctrine, and conduct.
+¶4-Each examining committee or board in each District is authorized to examine each local preacher and minister, ordained or licensed, on questions of character, doctrine, and conduct.